Burke, Jenene Assoc Prof

 Student diversity and inclusive education

-Learning partnerships in education and teacher professional learning in universities
+Learning partnerships in education and teacher learning in universities

 Reciprocal learning partnerships between schools and teacher education institutions, including professional learning for teachers in higher education, have been the focus of Jenene’s work in education partnerships.
 Her work in three projects researching reciprocal learning partnerships between the university and local schools has resulted in seven peer reviewed publications and numerous conference presentations.
 A further area of interest is professional learning in universities through peer-supported learning.